 How humor can reduce stress at home and strengthen the bond between you and your ADHD child.

-For every parent whose ADHD child has put the mayonnaise in the microwave or lost his school assignment pad three times, humor is a healthy substitute for disappointment or annoyance.
+For every parent whose attention deficit disorder (ADHD or ADD) child has put the mayonnaise in the microwave or lost his school assignment pad three times, humor is a healthy substitute for disappointment or annoyance.
 For every child who feels bad about not being invited to a classmate’s birthday party or not making the soccer team, a good laugh can go a long way in healing the hurt.

 Raising a child with ADHD requires emotional resiliency to cope with the inevitable struggles in school, the social pratfalls with friends — and the ability to help a kid bounce back from defeat.
 The main ingredient of resilience is a sense of humor.
 Finding the funny in a seemingly hopeless situation — a teen failing his written driver’s test for the fourth time — takes the edge off frustration and also improves self-esteem.
 When the going gets tough, the tough get funny to keep things in perspective.

 In fact, a sense of humor is an attribute that most ADHD kids will need.
 Try to develop it in your child.
 You don’t need the comic instincts of Leno or Letterman, just the impulse to create a light moment when the opportunity arises.
 It’s never too early to laugh!
 Infants laugh and giggle when presented with funny faces, funny noises, and exaggerated behavior.
 Laughing is hard-wired into every human being.